yezkez10/tp/docs/UserGuide.md

 ### Deleting a doctor : `delete_doctor`

-Deletes the specified doctor from the Clinic Records.
+Deletes the specified doctor from the clinic records.

 Format: `delete_doctor INDEX`